 Changing state law to include a monthly cap on the amount of timely discount eligible to be retained would significantly increase state and local revenues.
-For example, as reported in our audit of state tax incentives and exemptions, applying a cap of \$2,500 per month (formerly the largest cap of contiguous states) to Missouri would result in approximately \$52 million in additional state and local sales tax revenue.
+For example, applying Arkansas's cap of \$1,000 per month (the largest cap of contiguous states) to Missouri would have resulted in approximately \$76 million in additional state and local sales tax revenue during fiscal year 2020, according to DOR data.